|

 So they asked for bread and God gave them manna, which they gathered from the ground.
 Water gushed out from the rock to quench

 their thirst.
 Quail from the air came and became their supply for meat.
+But those

 were not enough for them.
 They complained about so many things, a sign of dissatisfaction and lack of faith in God who liberated